FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 Vuex is a state management pattern and library for Vue.js applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
 [Learn more about Vuex](https://vuex.vuejs.org/)
 :::

 Inside the `store` folder, open the `index.js` file.
 This holds all the content of our store which we will use to build our game.
-Lets start by adding some data that we can use to make Game Controller section dynamic!
+Let's start by adding some data that we can use to make Game Controller section dynamic!

 Add some data to the state by overwriting the `state` object in `/store/index.js`: